Skip to content

 Why is Cajamarca so important?

 Atahualpa was captured in Cajamarca.
-This moment significantly weakened the supreme rule of the Tawantinsuyu.
+This moment decisively weakened the supreme rule of the Tawantinsuyu.

 Was Atahualpa the last Inca?

-Atahualpa is considered the last freely ruling sovereign of the great Tawantinsuyu.
-However, Inca rule and resistance continued after him.
+Atahualpa is considered the last free-ruling sovereign of the great Tawantinsuyu.
+After him, however, Inca rule and resistance continued.
 The remnant state of Vilcabamba only ended in 1572.

 Sources